clix-so/clix-android-sdk/README.md

 ### Initialization

-You can initialize the SDK in your `Application` class.
-The `endpoint` and `logLevel` parameters are optional.
+Initialize the SDK with a ClixConfig object.
+The config is required and contains your project settings.

 ```kotlin
 import so.clix.core.Clix